unoplatform/uno.extensions/doc/Learn/Markup/Binding-To-DataTemplates.md

                                    .Binding(btn => btn.DataContext)
             )
            .Command(x => x
-                        // Since we we don't have access to the `page` alias here (as we have on the previous example)
+                        // Since we don't have access to the `page` alias here (as we have in the previous example)
                         // We need to set `this` as the source .Source(this)
                         // Here we specify the DataContext type so that we can access the ViewModel alias in the Binding method